schubergphilis/terraform-aws-mcaf-landing-zone/UPGRADING.md

+# Upgrading to 0.24.x

+Version `0.24.x` changes the AWS nested providers to provider aliases.
+Define the providers outside the module and reference them when calling this module.
+For an example, see `examples/basic`.

 # Upgrading to 0.23.x

 Version `0.23.x` introduces a change in behaviour of AWS Config:

 - By default the `aggregator_regions` were set to eu-west-1 and eu-central-1, this has been changed to only enable the current region.
 Provide a list of regions to `var.aws_config.aggregator_regions` if you want to enable AWS Config in multiple regions.
 - Previously the `aws-controltower-logs` bucket was used to store CloudTrail and AWS Config logs, this version introduces a separate bucket for AWS Config.
 You are able to override the bucket name by setting `var.aws_config.delivery_channel_s3_bucket_name`.

 # Upgrading to 0.21.x